Expanding Apprenticeships with American Apprenticeships Work

 The Challenge

-Launch Clean Energy apprenticeships in a new state and obtain funding to enhance program sustainability.
+Launch Clean Energy apprenticeships in a new state and adapt to local market needs & conditions.

 The Outcome

-Established a broad network of local support from employers, trade organizations, workforce boards, and funders to ensure the apprenticeship’s success.
+Established a broad network of local support from employers, trade organizations, and workforce boards to ensure the apprenticeship’s success.